itom-project/itom/docs/userDoc/source/07_plugins/getstart-actuator.rst

 Synchronized/ Asynchronized move
 ----------------------------------
 As default the actuators move command waits until the actuator has arrived the target position.
 With the parameter **async** you can deactivate the option and the itom script will not wait until the end of the movement.
+The next moving command will wait until the previously target is reached.

 .. code-block:: python
     :linenos: